Flimpan/my-new-project/README.md

 ## Acknowledgments

-Thank you Building AI course for helping me understand AI in a fun a innovative way!
+Thank you Building AI course for helping me understand AI in a fun and innovative way!